florian-vuillemot/florian-vuillemot.github.io/src/content/docs/azure-network/hub-and-spoke-based-on-app-gateway.md

 ---
-layout: post
-title:  "Hub-spoke based on Azure Application Gateway"
+title: Hub-and-spoke based on Azure Application Gateway
-categories: azure azure-app-gateway hub-and-spoke network
-permalink: azure-application-gateway/simple-hub-and-spoke
+description: Cheap hub and spoke for limited need.
 ---

 # Introduction

 The hub-spoke architecture is becoming a standard in companies due to its ability to centralize network management, enhance security, improve scalability, and streamline connectivity between various components within the network infrastructure.
 In Azure, this architecture is frequently based on Azure Firewall; nevertheless, in specific contexts, Azure Application Gateway can offer a cost-effective alternative, ensuring secure and optimized traffic management while reducing overall expenses.